 Founders are always looking for better, easier, cheaper tools that will move the needle on different KPIs.
 I devour posts about the tools that other founders use.
 But where are the tools for improving company culture?

 For too long, building a great company culture has been thought of as a “dark art.”
 Some leaders can do it, others can’t.
 How it’s done is shrouded in mystery.

 This is reminiscent of how marketing was done about 10 years ago.
 Driven by personality and gut, not data.
-Thankfully, marketing is now a data-driven profession, as we’ve learned how to measure, predict, and drive growth, and built a toolset around it (Hubspot, Buffer, etc).
+Thankfully, marketing is now a data-driven profession, as we’ve learned how to measure, predict, and drive growth, and built toolsets around it (with Hubspot, Buffer, etc.).

-Small Improvements: don’t do annual performance reviews.
-They’re stupid.
+Don’t do annual performance reviews, they’re stupid.
 Do frequent, smaller, easier reviews that help your employees make small improvements every day.

-iDoneThis: List out your daily accomplishments.
-In the words of Josh Pigford, “Warm Fuzzies as a Service.”
+List out your daily accomplishments.
+In the words of Baremetrics' Josh Pigford, “Warm Fuzzies as a Service.”

 Bonuses that actually work.
 Instead of giving out big bonuses at the end of the year, or asking managers to dole out spot bonuses, you can use Bonusly to harness the wisdom of the crowd.

 With Bonusly, employees can give each other small bonuses for the daily wins that add up to big successes over time.
 Our analytics tools help you learn more about the strengths, relationships, and accomplishments of your team.